dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 "LicensePlate":"SUBARU1",

-"DescriptionOfDamage":"You cannot see it from the outside but the engine will not start any more.
+"DescriptionOfDamage":"You cannot see it from the outside, but the engine will not start any more.
 This car is rubbish and I hate it.
 Fix it quickly or I will sue!",

 "PhotoOfCar":"<<Base 64 picture>>”,